pbinkley/jekyll-book/sections/02-section.md

-located by the union catalog in a cooperating library of the area or region, instead of purchasing such materials, and through a cooperative agreement specifying each library's responsibility in purchasing expensive materials in special fie1ds of knowledge; and (4) lead to the establishment of an authority and basis for cataloging procedure in the area or region for which the union catalog is compiled.
+located by the union catalog in a cooperating library of the area or region, instead of purchasing such materials, and through a cooperative agreement specifying each library's responsibility in purchasing expensive materials in special fields of knowledge; and (4) lead to the establishment of an authority and basis for cataloging procedure in the area or region for which the union catalog is compiled.